Radon in the Calgary Area: Understanding Local Risks and Safeguarding Your Home

 Radon Mitigation Solutions

 If testing reveals elevated radon levels, mitigation is necessary to reduce exposure.
 Spectra Radon offers customized mitigation solutions designed to address Calgary's unique geological factors and building characteristics.
-Find out more about our radon mitigation solutions.
+Find out more about our radon mitigation solutions and the cost to mitigate.

 Radon Mitigation Techniques